A complete step-by-step tutorial for how to paint kitchen cabinets to make them as durable as possible for as quickly and easily as possible.

 I am absolutely amazed at the difference in here.
 Since this space has no windows, it desperately needed a brightening up.

 We still have just a couple of little things to do in here like adding a runner rug and buying new counter stools (or making over thrift finds but I doubt I’ll get that lucky).
-Our doorway got a little farmhouse-y love with this cute produce sign from The Summery Umbrella though.

 I’m hoping we’ll be able to add under cabinet lighting soon too, but the jury’s still out on that one.
 We’ll see if the budget has any wiggle room later.